haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 Submissions to the grant program should come from individuals who feel they could perform additional work on projects of benefit to the Haskell community if they had extra funding.
+Submissions may include:

+* Open source tools and libraries.
+This should focus on tools that are broadly useful for Haskell developers.
+Simply being written in Haskell is not enough.
+* Documentation and learning materialsthat are freely available to the community.
+* Project leadership and support, including user support, project management, bug triage and coordination, code review, and technical writing.

+Certain submissions are not appropriate, and those submitting them would be referred to the HFTP process, instead.
+This includes anything asking for financial support above $2000.
+(This is less than other similar programs, but we feel it's important to limit the risk given the lower standard of review involved.)
+It also includes any submission that might be controversial in any way, because the more private nature of these proposals isn't the right process for anything potentially controversial.
+Submissions should also not ask for assistance from the Haskell Foundation beyond the grant money, so if someone wants to recruit contributors, find infrastructure, etc. that they don't intend to pay for themselves, this is not the right process for that.
+(However, a submission that explains that someone has already lined up extra assistance is welcome.)
+Grants must be awarded to a single individual, and not shared among multiple contributors.
+More complex proposals like this are also better suited the the HFTP process.

-These individuals would write a short summary of their intended work, answering the following questions:
+These individuals would write a short summary of their intended work, limited to two pages, and answering the following questions:

 * What are you intending to do, and how will it benefit the Haskell community?
 * Why are you the right person to do this work?
+If possible, submissions are strongly encouraged to include a statement of support from an existing maintainer of or core contributor to the project involved.
 * How much funding are you asking for, and how will it make your work possible?

-As a condition of receiving a grant, individuals will agree to report back to the Haskell community in detail within two months on the results of their efforts, in the form of a blog post shared on discourse.haskell.org.
-Individuals who do not follow through on this commitment are ineligible for future grants.
+As a prerequisite for receiving a grant, individuals will agree to write two blog posts and share a link to discourse.haskell.org.
+The first is a project plan, which must be posted before funds are dispersed.
+The second is a detailed report on the results, which should be posted after described work has been completed, regardless of its level of success.
+Individuals who do not follow through on the second blog post are ineligible for future grants.

-Submissions will be evaluated by a Community Grant Committee, consisting of five members chosen by the Haskell Foundation executive team.
+A Community Grant Committee, consisting of five members, will be chosen by the Haskell Foundation executive team.
 An email list will be set up, readable only by the executive team and Community Grant Committee, for receiving and discussing submissions.
 Once per month, the Haskell Foundation executive team will a communicate to the committee how much funding is available for grants, based on the program's budget, which is at the discretion of the Foundation.

-Community Grant Committee members will use approval voting to determine which submissions to accept, using their informed judgement.
-Committee members will consider whether there is broad consensus that the result would be desirable, how much impact the grant is likely to have on the probability for success, and the overall impact if the project succeeds.
-The committee will not accept a proposal if its completion would be controversial in any way, and will instead refer the submitter to the HFTP process to build consensus and resolve any disagreement.
+Each proposal will be considered by members of the committee, using their informed judgement to determine whether accepting the submission is in the best interest of the Haskell community.
+Among other factors, committee members should consider:
+1. Whether the proposal might be controversial.
+It should be rejected it if there is any likelihood that it will.
+2. How much difference the grant is likely to make on the probability for success.
+A good proposal will justify the amount asked for, which could be used for paying expenses directly related to the project, removing obstacles to contribution by, for example, paying for child care, or covering housing and basic expenses if the alternative is to spend less time on project work.
+3. The overall impact if the effort succeeds.
+In determining the impact, the committee should keep in mind the long-term benefit of building expertise, if the submission is likely to lead to opportunities for continuing work.

+Community Grant Committee members will use approval voting to determine which submissions to accept.
 A submission is accepted if it receives majority support from the committee.
 When a submission is not accepted, the committee may choose, by majority vote again, to provide feedback to the submitter on how their proposal could be improved.
 Otherwise, the results of the vote are not announced, to avoid embarrassment or hard feelings.

 A random lottery system will then be used to award grants to accepted proposals, continuing until either the approved submissions are exhausted, or a submission